Don't be surprised if the Olympic bronze medal winner comes away happier than whoever wins silver

 Kuchar's Sunday, however, was far different.
 Entering the final round he was seven shots off the lead, and four shots behind third-place Marcus Fraser.
 Kuchar wasn't even the low American, trailing Bubba Watson by a shot.
 In other words, when he was forced to contemplate what could have been, Kuchar had to realize he might not have won any medal at all.
 Sure, he left his last putt for birdie short that would have tied him with Stenson.
 But he still shot 63, which was enough to feel good about whatever he had around his neck.

-“I can assure you I’ve never been so excited to finish in the top three in my life,” he told Golf Channel’s Steve Sands.
+“I can assure you I’ve never been so excited to finish in the top three in my life,” he told Golf Channel’s Steve Sands in 2016.
 “I can’t explain to you the pride I feel just burning out of my chest.
 It’s something I haven’t felt before.”

 What the medal experiment ultimately reflects, of course, is expectations.
 In golf, those always differ from one player to the next—which is why a player who finished, say, 30th in this month’s Open Championship might have been significantly happier with his week than Louis Oosthuizen, who has 8 eight top 3s in majors but no wins since 2010.

 But what makes the Olympics different as well is its unique cutoff between success and failure.
 In some ways winning has a more generous definition in the Games — a regular golf tournament has one winner, whereas an Olympic podium has three spots.
 But even then, perspectives differ, perhaps best encapsulated by the U.S. swimmer Lilly King, who has won a silver and bronze medal in breaststroke so far in Tokyo.

 "Pardon my French, but the fact that we’re not able to celebrate silver and bronze is bullshit,” she said.